Inbound AI For Appliance Repair Calls

 Can it give exact appliance repair prices?

 Only when you approve exact pricing rules.
-Most repair calls should get your diagnostic-fee or estimate-process language while parts, warranty, sealed-system, gas, and unusual-brand questions route to staff.
+Most repair calls should get your diagnostic-fee or estimate-process language while parts, warranty, sealed-system, gas, and unusual-brand questions go to staff.

 What details can it collect before a technician callback?